pointlander/entity/README.md

 ## Implementation of the iris data set
 The iris data set has 4 feature per flower with three types of flowers.
 The data set is divided up in terms of flower type creating 3 sets with 50 samples each.
 The 3 sets of samples are used to create 3 multivariate gaussians.
-To classify a query vector of 4 measurements each multivariate gaussian is sampled from.
+To classify a query vector of 4 features the multivariate gaussian is sampled from.
 The L2 norm is used to calculate which multivariate guassian produces samples closest to the query vector.